Turkey

 Corporate - Tax credits and incentives

-A tax credit is granted for foreign tax paid, up to the amount of Turkish corporate income tax attributable to the foreign income.
+A tax credit is granted for foreign tax paid, up to the amount of Turkish CIT attributable to the foreign income.
 Any unused credit may be carried forward to the following three years.
 The foreign tax paid must be documented through foreign tax office receipts approved by the Turkish consulate in the country in which the foreign tax was paid.
+Special conditions apply to foreign tax credits relating to dividends received by Turkish resident companies from their foreign participations.

 Exemption for income from foreign construction and repair activities